Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

 \subsubsection{Dataset Generation}

 To simulate the traffic flow, we randomly generate $30$ vehicles at the edge of traffic lanes for initialization.
+Data collection begins once the vehicles enter the considered crossroad.
 Since vehicles' trajectories and spatio-temporal distributions are affected by their initial conditions (e.g., speeds and locations), we carry out two different traffic flows with different vehicle initializations, called the training traffic flow and the testing traffic flow, to construct the training dataset $\bm{\mathcal{C}}^{t\&v}$ and the testing dataset $\bm{\mathcal{C}}^{test}$, respectively.
+Each traffic flow contains $3000$ frames (i.e., $60$s), as shown in Fig. \ref{veh_dis}, and the distribution of the number of vehicles over frames differs between the two traffic flows.
+The BEM-GBPN is trained on the training dataset and then evaluated on the testing dataset with fixed parameters, which effectively verifies the generalization capability of the proposed algorithm.